swag-lang/swag/README.md

 ![Swag logo](docs/swag_logo.png)

 Swag is a programming language made for fun because, let's be honest, **C++** is now an **horrible and ugly beast** !
-This is my fourth compiler (the other ones were developed for AAA game engines), but that one is by far the most advanced.
+This is my third compiler (the other ones were developed for AAA game engines), but that one is by far the most advanced.

 It's a toy, but it's a toy which is now more advanced than expected.